-- 1. Methodology and documentation: Supervisors will examine and assess the risk measurement methodology and the quality of internal documentation supporting the methodology. - 2.
-Data quality: Supervisors will assess the quality of data and databases being used in the risk measurement system, including the four AMA elements (see paragraph 450 below).
-This is to ensure the soundness of the data set used for estimation and also the correctness regarding the capital calculation. - procedures: will 3.
-Quantitative Supervisors assess the reasonableness and robustness of the assumptions and techniques used to model internal data, integrate internal and external data, generate scenario data, and incorporate business environment and internal control factors into the operational risk measurement system.
-Supervisors will also assess some of the issues linked to parameter estimation and validation.
-Supervisors will discuss with applicants the appropriate interpretation of the data with respect of the quality of the risk measurement system.
+- data with respect of the quality of the risk measurement system.
 Supervisors may ask applicants to undertake additional analyses and may undertake quantitative procedures of their own. - 4.
 Qualitative procedures: Supervisors will assess the use test, internal governance, the role of senior management, the adequacy of internal controls, and other areas in order to assess the operational risk management processes and the qualitative aspects of the risk measurement system that have a bearing on the approval. - 5.
-Technological environment: supervisors will evaluate the reliability and integration of systems, the functionality of the model, and the quality of information provided by systems. - 79.
-To make the supervisor's assessment more efficient, the supervisor(s) may use the institution's own resources (Internal Audits, the unit responsible for internal validation of models, model users) or external resources (e.g., external auditors) to facilitate some tasks, or even some phases.
+Technological environment: supervisors will evaluate the reliability and integration of systems, the functionality of the model, and the quality of information provided by systems. - 83.
+To make the supervisor's assessment more efficient, the supervisor(s) may also rely on work undertaken by the institution's own resources (Internal Audit, the unit responsible for internal validation of models, model users) or external resources (e.g. external auditors) to facilitate some tasks, or even some phases.
 Without a previous validation carried out by the institution, supervisors cannot perform an assessment that approves the use of the AMA or IRB approaches with a reasonably acceptable supervisory risk.
-For this reason, validation by the institution becomes a prerequisite for an assessment by supervisors.
+For this reason, validation by the institution becomes a prerequisite for assessment by supervisors.